edm00se/blog/_posts/2016-02-23-house-keeping-psa.md

 </figure>

 ### Search
 Ever since it first came to be, this blog has had both a menu and a search fuction.
-The search took some re-work after a few months of being in limbo after a conversion, but I think it's fairly useful, as it uses a simple jQuery search against a [simple but effective search.json file]({{ site.url }}/search.json).
+The search took some re-work after a few months of being in limbo after a conversion, but I think it's fairly useful, as it uses a simple jQuery search against a [simple but effective search.json file](/search.json).

 <figure>
-  <amp-img src="{{ site.url }}/assets/images/post_images/blog_psa/blogSearch.png"
+  <amp-img src="/assets/images/post_images/blog_psa/blogSearch.png"
   alt="a simple yet effective search mechanism in a convenient overlay" width="700" height="205" layout="responsive"></amp-img>